Table of contents

 - It allows you to expose confidential information on a need-to-know basis.

-List Selector will become available in these views under the following conditions:
+List Selector is available in these following areas:

 When starting a new Discussion, it will be automatically available

 On the New Article form, after you select Visible To > Edit > A Custom List